benscott/scratchpads-training/content/editing-content.rst

    search box that appears for each column.
 You can sort the rows by clicking on the column header of the field you want to sort by.

-8. At the bottom of the matrix there are icons for cloning (create a duplicate entry), deleting and undoing
+8. At the bottom of the matrix there are icons for cloning (creating a duplicate entry), deleting and undoing.